Follow the conference on X #NMPMental

 Reflect on the lived experience

-Understand where Nurse prescribing is working well in mental health
+Understand where nurse prescribing is working well in mental health

 Develop confidence and competence in your ability to prescribe